A systematic approach to modern Unix-like command-line interfaces

 2.1.2 Disadvantages

-Implementing sub-commands as options, i.e., not keeing sub-commands and options strictly separate syntactically, creates a user interface that is slightly harder to use because options can not be given in random order anymore because some options denote commands.
-One way to partly mitigate this would be to allow global options to occur among command-specific ones.
-E.g., if a tool has the option `-v` for verbose output, then
+Not keeping sub-commands and options strictly separate also creates a user interface that is potentially harder to use because options cannot be given in random order anymore if some options denote commands that then have command-specific options.
+One way to partly mitigate this would be to at least allow global options to occur among command-specific ones.
+E.g., if a tool had the option `-v` for verbose output, then

 should yield the same result, i.e., the meaning of -v should be exactly the same in both cases: Generally be verbose.
 This would also be advisable for the approach of using actual sub-commands.
 Non-hierarchical command sets need to have that ability per se, if there are any global options.